 You can change your travel dates only if the same airlines and travel class is available as mentioned in your original ticket.
 You will not have to pay the change fee.

 Your ticket must be purchased on SAS web, SAS App or SAS Call Center.
 If you booked via a travel agent or a tour operator, please contact them directly.

 Log into My Bookings and change your travel dates yourself if you are travelling to or from Hongkong (you need to change country on the website to the same as where you did your original booking).
 For other destinations or if your itinerary includes other airlines you need to contact SAS Customer service for rebooking.

-Links to My Bookings and refund application can be found on top of this page.
+Links to My Bookings can be found on top of this page.
 SAS will not absorb costs such as, but not limited to, accommodation, food and surface/air transportation for voluntary rebooking.

 Entry restrictions for various countries due to the Coronavirus outbreak

 Various countries are currently adding entry restrictions for passengers who have been in China within the last couple of weeks.
 This might also apply for passengers with People’s Republic of China passports.
 Entry restrictions are not aligned and differ from country to country.
 Some also include Hong Kong.

 SAS strongly recommend reviewing the latest entry requirements of any destination you’re travelling to, even if you’re a citizen or resident of that destination – or if it’s just for a transfer and connecting flight.

 Requirements for passengers entering Hong kong from 07FEB2020